Gardens for Health International: Programs

 GHI’s flagship program serves malnourished children under five.
 They identify malnourished children by enrolling their mothers for a 3-month training.
 Over fourteen weeks, participants attend agriculture training in their village and health and nutrition training at their local health clinic.
 Recognizing the complex nature of the problem of malnutrition, these classes also broach often taboo topics such as family planning and mental illness.

-MATERNAL HEALTH PROGRAM

-Inspired by mothers who said they wished they had known more about nutrition before their children became malnourished, GHI began working with pregnant women in their first trimester of pregnancy.
-Over six weeks, expecting mothers learn about nutrition and health topics to ensure their wellbeing, as well as that of their newborns.

 Partners

 GHI works closely with the government of Rwanda, working within the rural health center system, and has been identified as a key partner in a national plan to eliminate malnutrition.
 Currently, GHI works with four health centers in Rwanda's Gasabo district: Gikomero, Rubungo, Nyaconga, and Kayanga.
 In the Musanze district, it works with four health centers: Murandi, Gasiza, Shingiro, and Kinigi.
 GHI provides nutrition workshops to workers at these health centers through the ACCESS project and partners with the Segal Family Foundation to offer training to clinical partners throughout these regions.